SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 > **NOTE**: Modifying a large volume of data needs to be done with the consideration of how data is [migrated](Runbook.migrate.md#modify-lots-of-content).
-> Since migrating this changes may take time, it is **strongly advisable to perform this task during the maintenance window, and while the system is quiescent and the exam processors are paused.**.
+> Since migrating this changes may take time, it is **strongly advisable to perform this task during the maintenance window, and while the system is quiescent and the exam processors are paused**.

 ### Warehouse exam data store
 Test result data (aka exams) depends on the following data being pre-loaded: